 Had I been thinking it was a much bigger ship?
 Are X-Wings bigger than I realise??
 Thinking about it’s layout – three seats in the cockpit with the lower deck – a medium base is the right call.
 It may appear small, but medium base seems to have a lot of wiggle room (see LAAT), so we’d get used to it.

-Next I thought about the statline.
+Next, I thought about the statline.
 With those massive laser cannons jutting out the front a 4 dice primary attack did cross my mind.
 However, those only come with ships that have 1 or 0 agility and my Crest doesn’t have either of those so a 3 dice primary attack it is.
-We haven’t seen missile or torpedo launchers, any turrets, or mines/bombs, so we’re gonna stick to a primary attack.
+We haven’t seen missile or torpedo launchers, turrets, or mines/bombs, so we’re going to stick to a primary attack.
 I’m also going to stick to the standard forward firing arc because those big cannons are not moving anywhere.

-For the health of the ship I’ve gone for seven hull and three shields.
-Throughout the series the ships has taken an absolute beating and for the most part has kept going so ten HP overall feels about right.
+For the health of the ship, I’ve gone for seven hull and three shields.
+Throughout the series, the ship has taken an absolute beating and for the most part, has kept going so ten HP overall feels about right.
 As with most Star Wars ships shields seem non-existent but it would feel odd not giving the ship any.

 The Action Bar

-Every pilot gets the focus action unless they’re a a droid so that’s a given.
+Every pilot gets the focus action unless they’re a droid so that’s a given.
 The lock action feels….right?
-With those big guns you want the chance to get a juicy double modded shot so I’m gonna go with it.
+With those big guns, you want the chance to get a juicy double modded shot so I’m gonna go with it.

-Now we get to theme.
-In the episode ‘The Prisoner’ (Chapter six) the Crest is used because of it’s jamming capabilities.
+Now we get to the theme.
+In the episode ‘The Prisoner’ (Chapter six) the Crest is used because of its jamming capabilities.
 We also see that when goes in to dock with the prison ship it pulls a very tight maneuver so a barrel roll into a red jam feels appropriate.
-It’s also completely unique!
-Lastly as we have the red jam I think it’s fair to stick a white jam on there too without the option of barrel rolling first.
+It’s also unique!
+Lastly, as we have the red jam I think it’s fair to stick a white jam on there too without the option of barrel rolling first.

 To simulate little Grogu getting tired after using the force, this charge could only be used every other turn, though I’m not sure how you’d implement that mechanically.
 Djarin would have to be costed appropriately to balance him over other pilots.